Kaltsoon/react-native-material/material/3-communicating-with-server.md

 # Communicating with server

 So far we have implemented features to our application without any actual server communication.
-For example, the reviewed repositories list we have implemented uses mock data and the sign-in form doesn't send the user's credentials to any authorization endpoint.
+For example, the reviewed repositories list we have implemented uses mock data and the sign in form doesn't send the user's credentials to any authorization endpoint.
 In this section, we will learn how to communicate with a server using HTTP requests, how to use Apollo Client in a React Native application, and how to store data in the user's device.

 Soon we will learn how to communicate with a server in our application.
 Before we get to that, we need a server to communicate with.
 For this purpose, we have a completed server implementation in the [rate-repository-api](https://github.com/fullstack-hy2020/rate-repository-api) repository.
 The rate-repository-api server fulfills all our application's API needs during this part.
 It uses [SQLite](https://www.sqlite.org/index.html) database which doesn't need any setup and provides an Apollo GraphQL API along with a few REST API endpoints.